Robert-M-Lucas/h-mail/server/README.md

 - `SECRET_SALT` is set to a base-64 encoded salt.
 If this is lost or changed after being used to hash a password, password verification will break.
 - `DATABASE_URL` is set to the URL of a Postgres database e.g. `postgres://test@localhost:5432/db`
   - This database must be set up using the [diesel CLI](https://diesel.rs/guides/getting-started#installing-diesel-cli) by running `diesel database setup --database-url [DATABASE_URL]`.
 This command requires the `migration` folder.
+- A TLS certificate and private key are present in `certs/cert.pem` and `key/key.pem` respectively.
+  - These can be self-signed for testing purposes

 ## Running